kubernetes/website/docs/concepts/services-networking/service.md

 should not have to choose a port number if that choice might collide with another user.
 That is an isolation failure.

-In order to allow users to choose a port number for their `Services`, we must ensure that no two `Services` can collide.
+In order to allow users to choose a port number for their `Service`, we must ensure that no two `Service` can collide.
 We do that by allocating each `Service` its own IP address.

 To ensure each service receives a unique IP, an internal allocator atomically